markcheret/footnotes/readme.txt

 * First development Version of the Plugin

 == Upgrade Notice ==
-To upgrade our plugin is simple.
+to upgrade our plugin is simple.
 Just update the plugin within your WordPress installation.
 To cross-upgrade from other footnotes plugins, there will be a migration assistant in the future